lisa-q/webapp_hwr/README.md

 - **Order History**: Track past orders and total spending.
 - **Most Bought Products**: Displays the 3 products that have been bought the most.
 - **Firebase Integration**: Data is stored in Firebase and linked to the user's unique Device ID (stored in local storage).
+- **Express.js Backend**: All data is processed via an Express.js backend that communicates with Firebase.